solita/solita.github.com/_posts/2020-03-05-reduce-boilerplate-with-records.md

 - Java 14 (March 2020) introduces [records](https://openjdk.java.net/jeps/359) as a preview feature
 - Records provide a compact syntax for declaring simple, immutable data carrier classes, such as ```Point(x: int, y: int) {}```
-- This blog is about records and rest/json APIs
+- This blog is about records and REST/JSON APIs
-- Frameworks can easily translate values from and to json using records
+- Frameworks can easily translate values from and to JSON using records
 - If you want to use the builder pattern, you still need code generation (IDE or annotation-based)

 ## Introduction to Java Records